sivarajans/Data-Structures/src/B-Tree/Readme.md

 Minimum Children = `floor(m/2)`
 `Root` can have 1 key as miniumum

+### Insertion Rules
+1. Insertion should happen in leaf always keeping ascending order.
+2. Bubble up if key length is more than maximum allowed.
+3. Bubbled also bubble recursively until b-tree satisified.

 ### Deletion Rules
 #### If Node is Leaf node
 1. delete directly if min key satisfied.